ChrisKlijn/NKIpipelineIM/README.md

 These commands will create several output files.
 The `insert.db` file is the sqLite database with the mapped information, `analysis1.export.txt`  will be the text-based output file that can be further processed using the R code.

-The R code contains two files, `functions_preprocessing.R' contains all the code for preprocessing an export file and `example_workflow.R` contains an example how to link the different functions.
+The R code contains two files, `functions_preprocessing.R` contains all the code for preprocessing an export file and `example_workflow.R` contains an example how to link the different functions.
 The result is a text file that can be uploaded to the iMDB.

 ## To Do and Issues